- Applying to study

 Financial Grant

-Financial Grants are available to enrolled students in documented financial hardship to assist with education-related expenses and essential living costs such as rental arrears.
+Financial Grants are available to enrolled students who can demonstrate they are in financial hardship.
+This may include loss of job, unexpected medical expenses, risk of homelessness etc. Grants can be used to assist with education-related expenses and essential living costs such as:

 Eligibility

-- Have completed at least one session of study
+- Domestic students must be enrolled in at least one subject in the current session of study

 How to apply